connorobrien/BeatlesStyleChordProgressions/README.md

   <img src='https://raw.githubusercontent.com/connorobrien/BeatlesStyleChordProgressions/main/Output_Example.png' width="500">
 </p>

-There's a lot that goes into a Beatles-style sound, and the chord progression is just one part of it.
+There's a lot that goes into a Beatles-style song, and the chord progression is just one part of it.
 Many of their top songs (such as Hey Jude or Paperback Writer) feature simple, traditional pop chord progressions, while others (such as Martha My Dear) feature more 'interesting' and 'colorful' chords.
-Generally, I'll find 2-3 chord progressions for every ten generated that work well and carry a stylistic influence of the beatles.
+Generally, I've found two to three chord progressions for every ten generated by this program work well and carry a stylistic influence of The Beatles.

-From the output above, I personally found the [fourth major key chord progression](https://soundcloud.com/user-756588720/major-progression-example/s-RxjecUasBww) and the [second minor key chord progression](https://soundcloud.com/user-756588720/minor-progression-example/s-p06NPTGOxi5) sounded the best.
+From the output above, I personally found the [fourth major key chord progression](https://soundcloud.com/user-756588720/major-progression-example/s-RxjecUasBww) and the [second minor key chord progression](https://soundcloud.com/user-756588720/minor-progression-example/s-p06NPTGOxi5) sound the best.